This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- ยผ cup (56 g) neutral oil (like grapeseed, canola or vegetable)
+• ยผ cup (56 g) neutral oil, (like grapeseed, canola, peanut, or vegetable)

 Instructions

-- Preheat your oven to 325ยฐF.
-Line an 8-inch square baking pan with parchment paper.
-Grease the paper with cooking oil spray, and set the pan aside.
+• Preheat your oven to 325ยฐF.
+Line an 8-inch square baking pan securely with parchment paper or line with aluminum foil that is nonstick or greased well.
+Set the pan aside.

 Notes